Short Term Business Loans: The Basics

 Some extremely short term business loans don’t require regular monthly payments.
 Instead, they are payable in full when their terms expire.
 Because the loan has a specific purpose, lenders may have detailed repayment terms, such as paying in full with interest upon the receipt of all accounts payable.

 Other lenders offer borrowers the opportunity to make automatic daily payments to reduce the principal balance faster.
-This may be useful for businesses with cash flow issues as it’s less financially disruptive than an additional monthly bill or a large lump sum repayment.
+This may be useful for businesses in need of cash flow financing as it’s less financially disruptive than an additional monthly bill or a large lump sum repayment.

 Applying for Short Term Business Loans